Starting a Business in Massachussetts

 Gather the Expert Resources You Need

 No business thrives or survives in a bubble.
-You’re going to need resources when starting a business in Massachusetts, including getting training on how to run a business, and having a strong business attorney and financial advisor.
+You’re going to need resources when starting a business in Massachusetts, including getting training on how to run a business, and having a strong business attorney and financial adviser.
 There will be a lot of issues that come up that you’re not equipped to handle, and you should be focused on providing the goods and services you set out to provide.

 Determine the Kind of Business You Want to Start

 There are many different kinds of businesses out there.
 The simplest one — and the most dangerous as far as liability goes — is a sole proprietorship, where you simply start selling under your own name.
 Others include partnerships, corporations and LLCs.

 The Dangers of Sole Proprietorships and Partnerships